sketch-hq/SketchAPI/README.md

-# Sketch API
+# Sketch API Alpha

 This is a prototype Javascript API for Sketch.

-The intention is to make something which is:
+It's still a work in progress, but the intention is to make something which is:

 - native Javascript
 - an easily understandable subset of the full internals of Sketch